nim-lang/Nim/doc/tut1.rst

   var
-    a = "Nim is a progamming language" b = "Slices are useless."
+    a = "Nim is a progamming language" b = "Slices are useful."

   echo a[7..12] # --> 'a prog'
   b[11..^2] = "useful"